OIT-ADS-Web/scholars_search/README.md

   Because of "No 'Access-Control-Allow-Origin' header" (since this application has to query SOLR) to do anything meaningful you have to follow the connecting to SOLR directions below

-  Therefore need these lines in /etc/apache2/others/scholars.conf
+  Add these lines to the apache configuration (perhaps /etc/apache2/others/scholars.conf)

   ProxyPass /scholars_search/ http://localhost:8333/
   ProxyPassReverse /scholars_search/ http://localhost:8333/

+  # this is for a local VIVO instance
   ProxyPass / http://localhost:9080/
   ProxyPassReverse / http://localhost:9080/

   NOTE: this means you have to do this to connect (note trailing slash)